Western Australian Greens

-The Greens (WA) is a member party of the Australian Greens in Western Australia.
+The Western Australian Greens, officially known as The Greens (WA), is a member party of the Australian Greens in Western Australia.
 The Greens (WA) was formed following the merger of the Western Australian Green Party with the Green Earth Alliance composed of the Vallentine Peace Group and Alternative Coalition in 1990.
 The Party became officially affiliated with the Australian Greens in 2003.

-There is currently only one representative in the Legislative Council: Brad Pettitt.
-The party also has two representatives in the Australian Senate: Jordon Steele-John, who replaced Scott Ludlam in 2017 following the latter's resignation, and Dorinda Cox, who replaced Rachel Siewert following her resignation in 2021.
+There are currently four Greens members in the state legislative council: Brad Pettitt, Tim Clifford, Jess Beckerling and Sophie McNeill.
+The party is also represented federally in the senate by Jordon Steele-John.

 History

-Origins and history of formation
+Origins

 The Greens (WA) grew out of the growing counter-cultural, environmental, anti-nuclear and peace, social and political concerns after the fall of the Whitlam government, particularly articulated by Jim Cairns in the Down to Earth movement that saw community sustainability emerging as an important issue.
 The Campaign to Save Native Forests and an environmental campaign against the Alcoa refinery at Wagerup first brought together many activists, some of whom were later to be involved in the Greens.
 The campaign in Tasmania to prevent the damming of the Franklin River, further alerted Australia to environmental issues as never before.

 Anti-nuclear and peace concerns led to record numbers attending rallies in the 1980s, led by the umbrella group People for Nuclear Disarmament, (PND).
 One of those peace activists, Jo Vallentine, was elected in 1984 as Senator for the Nuclear Disarmament Party, (NDP).
 She later left the party after its infiltration by an extreme left group and registered the Vallentine Peace Group in Western Australia.

 Many of these activists from the peace, anti-nuclear and disarmament movements, as well as from environment, social and political groupings were to become important organisers of future political developments.
 Some were inspired by the West German Greens (as they then were) as well as the many successful community campaigns in WA and throughout Australia.

 After the victory in saving the Gordon and Franklin Rivers in Tasmania, activists on the east coast established "Committees of Correspondence" to keep in touch and organised a "Getting Together" Conference in Sydney.
 At this conference there was a call to establish an Australian Greens political party for the first time.
 In the mid-eighties there were many looking for an alternative to the Labor Party; were not satisfied with the Democrats and were disappointed after the collapse of the NDP.

 Delegates who had gone to Sydney returned and became involved in organising a "Getting Together" conference in Western Australia, held at Hollywood High School, Easter 1987.
 This brought together various conservation and activist groups all proposing various models of alternative political organisation.